This article originally ran September 19, 2022, and was updated December 3, 2025.

 For these patients, the best option may be active surveillance, a care strategy where a cancer is monitored carefully to delay or avoid treatment in people who don’t need treatment right away.

-“With active surveillance, we are taking a man who has a very treatable, potentially curable type of prostate cancer and holding off on the risks and potential harms of treatment because our research has taught us that with the information we can get from the biopsy and other tests that most men with that type of cancer can be followed for years without ever having any progression of their disease,” Dr. Nielsen says.
+“With active surveillance, we are taking a man who has a very treatable, potentially curable type of prostate cancer and holding off on the risks and potential side effects of treatment because our research has taught us that with the information we can get from the biopsy and other tests, most men with that type of cancer can be followed for years without ever having any progression of their disease,” Dr. Nielsen says.
 “Active surveillance is not doing nothing.
 It’s really careful, continued reassessment of the risk of the cancer in that individual patient over time.”

 “With the early detection of prostate cancer with PSA screening, we have a six-to-seven-year jump on finding it,” Dr. Nielsen says, “so the window to gather information and make a decision while keeping a patient out of harm’s way is a wide one.”